10 Unintentionally Funny Songs

 "Chocolate Rain" by Tay Zonday

 This was a viral video in 2007 thanks to 4chan for spreading it around as a joke.
 The song sounds pretty low quality, with a cheesy drum loop and dark tone.
-It's funny because of the amount of attention it gathered, and for how bland it sounded.
+It's funny for the amount of attention it gained, and for how bland it sounded.

 “Where I Come From” by Alan Jackson